priya006/OauthProvider/README.md

 to get acess token
 Actually before this step the client ID and secret exist in Priya oauth provider database.
 (Companies register the client app manually or they use customer service to do it)

-# How to open the project?
+# How to open the Scala project In IntelliJ?
 1.Install the below plugins in IntelliJ Idea
 ![Plugins](https://github.com/priya006/OauthProvider/blob/master/ScalaPlugins.png)